jainkaran84/practice-code/README.md

 These are practice code snippets

 Hi
-THis is testing the pencile button on dev branch
+This is testing the pencile button on dev branch